t-gummer/RADins/README.md

     Shortcuts](https://support.rstudio.com/hc/en-us/articles/206382178-Customizing-Keyboard-Shortcuts)

-There is a function in the fwdSlash package that allows you to easily change the RStudio keyboard shortcut *programmatically*.
+There is a function in the fwdSlash package that allows you to easily change the RStudio keyboard shortcut *programmatically* as an alternative to clicking through menus.

 ## Compatability

-While the add-in designed with Windows in mind, this packages was also designed with the potential to work on other operating systems by vitue of the [`clipr`](https://github.com/mdlincoln/clipr) package.
+While the add-in was designed with Windows in mind, this packages also has the potential to work on other operating systems by vitue of the [`clipr`](https://github.com/mdlincoln/clipr) package.
 Its utility on Mac and Linux is reduced due the fact that their file paths use forwardslashes and by default which makes then already compatable with R.